samarpro/villani-code/README.md

 mypy villani_code
 ```

 If you change benchmark logic, run benchmark tests.
 If you change TUI behavior, verify real keyboard flow.
 If you change autonomy, make sure stop reasons still tell truth.
 Beautiful structure with lying behavior is still failure.

-No superstition.
-Only enforcement.
+Decorative cleverness will be discarded.
+Weak logic will be corrected.
+Villanification must survive contact with reality, otherwise it is just expensive cosplay for nervous programmers.

 ## Final Word

 You do not install Villani Code because repository is healthy.

-You install Villani Code because repository has too many opinions, too many regressions, and no functioning central authority.
+You install Villani Code because repository has too many opinions, too many regressions, too many suspicious little workarounds, and no functioning central authority.
 This condition is now under treatment.

 Some tools help.
 Some tools suggest.